-106 Defined as being under 280m2 in Policy DM35.
+96 Defined as being under 280m2 in Policy DM35.

-$^{^{\}rm 107}$ Defined as being within 15 km of the development.
+97 Defined as being within 15 km of the development.

-- 7.82 The NPPF supports sustainable rural tourism that benefits rural communities, enhances the visitor experience and respects the character of the countryside. - 7.83 Tourism is of growing importance to the Pendle economy.
-The borough has a wealth of tourism facilities and attractions, the majority of which connected with the area's environmental assets. - 7.84 The rich history of the area, the unspoilt countryside, and its many attractions draw visitors from across Britain and overseas.
-We wish to retain this appeal whilst supporting and enhancing the existing tourist offer, to help promote Pendle as a year-round destination for tourism, recreation, and culture. - 7.85 Tourist accommodation and attractions in Pendle are typically small-scale operations.
-The tourism sector makes a significant contribution to generating local wealth and portrays a positive image of the area to a wide audience.
-Visitors to Pendle in 2022 supported 1,812 full-time equivalent jobs and generated a total of £149 million in expenditure.
-Over 27% of this expenditure (£55m) was attributable to staying customers, an increase of 12% since 2015, although they still accounted for just 10% of all tourist visits (Source: Marketing Lancashire, 2023).
-The overall economic impact of tourism, adjusted for inflation, is down just 0.9% on pre COVID-19 levels. - 7.86 Much of the tourist accommodation in Pendle is well-established.
-It ranges from hotels and guest houses in the larger towns and villages to self-catering or bed and breakfast establishments in private homes and public houses in the rural areas. - 7.87 Opportunities to improve the current stock of accommodation remain.
+- 7.87 Most of the tourist accommodation in Pendle is well-established.
+It ranges from hotels and guest houses in the larger towns and villages to self-catering or bed and breakfast establishments in private homes and public houses in the rural areas. - 7.88 Opportunities to improve the current stock of accommodation remain.
 The Fence Gate Lodge is the only hotel in Pendle to be awarded a 4- or 5-star rating, although a number of guest houses achieve this status.
-Many other establishments are highly commended by Visit Britain or Marketing Lancashire. - 7.88 The challenge for the Local Plan is to ensure that the needs of the visitor, the tourism industry and the community can be met within environmental limits.
+Many other establishments are highly commended by Visit Britain or Marketing Lancashire. - 7.89 The challenge for the Local Plan is to ensure that the needs of the visitor, the tourism industry and the community can be met within environmental limits.
 This is particularly important at the so-called "tourist honeypots" of Barley and Wycoller.
-These are respectively located within the Forest of Bowland National Landscape and close to the South Pennine Moors Site of Special Scientific Interest (SSSI). - 7.89 The Forest of Bowland National Landscape is a unique and special area, receiving the highest level of protection under national planning policy and legislation, equivalent to a National Park.
-The Countryside and Rights of Way (CRoW) Act 2000 states under s.82 the primary purpose of this designation is to conserve and enhance natural beauty and under s.85 places a statutory duty on a public body to have regard to the purpose of designation in the performance of its functions, which for local authorities includes the production of planning policy. - 7.90 Additional provision for touring caravans, recreational vehicles (RVs) and tents will be encouraged where appropriate environmental criteria can be met.
-Within the Forest of Bowland National Landscape an existing concentration of static caravans on sites close to the village of Roughlee occupy prominent locations and detract from their landscape setting.
-The provision of additional static caravans within the National Landscape will only be acceptable, where applicants can provide robust evidence to demonstrate that their proposals would result in a significant improvement to the appearance of the site and its setting within the National Landscape.
+These are respectively located within an Area of Outstanding Natural Beauty (AONB) and close to the South Pennine Moors Site of Special Scientific Interest (SSSI). - 7.90 The Forest of Bowland AONB is a unique and special area, receiving the highest level of protection under national planning policy and legislation, equivalent to a National Park.
+The Countryside and Rights of Way (CRoW) Act 2000 states under s.82 the primary purpose of this designation is to conserve and enhance natural beauty and under s.85 places a statutory duty on a public body to have regard to the purpose of designation in the performance of its functions, which for local authorities includes the production of planning policy. - 7.91 The AONB already has a large concentration of static caravans on sites close to Roughlee that were established many years ago in prominent locations, where they detract from their landscape setting. - 7.92 Whilst additional provision for touring caravans and tents may be appropriate in parts of Pendle where appropriate environmental criteria can be met, this is unlikely to be acceptable within the AONB.
+The provision of additional static caravans within the AONB will only be acceptable, where applicants can provide robust evidence to demonstrate that their proposals would result in a significant improvement to the appearance of the existing site and its setting within the AONB. - 7.93 Where approval is sought for self-catering accommodation, the need to attach a condition to any permission, which either limits the use to holiday accommodation only, or limits occupation to certain seasons, will be a consideration. - 7.94 This policy seeks to maximise the benefits to be obtained from tourism, especially in respect of income and improved employment opportunities.
+It does so by promoting Pendle as a destination for visitors interested in a high quality, sustainable tourism offer, whilst recognising the need to protect the environmental quality of the borough and maintaining the quality of life for its residents.